ntlg72/etl-ws-1/docs/source/ingestion.rst

 To use the ``connection`` package and its modules in the project´s Jupyter notebooks, the following steps are to be used:

 ..  code-block:: python
+    :caption: Running the configuration script at the beginning of the Jupyter notebooks

    # Import the setup script
    from src.mypackage.setup_env import setup_environment